5 Best Dog Flea Shampoos—Reviewed · Kinship

 How to choose the right flea and tick shampoo

-Active ingredients matter.
-Look for pyrethrins or permethrins (if your dog is permethrin-safe) or insect growth regulators (IGRs) like pyriproxyfen.
-Some natural oils—such as neem or essential oil blends—offer moderate control but are often better as supplements, not stand-alone solutions.
+Active ingredients matter: Look for pyrethrins or permethrins, or insect growth regulators (IGRs) like pyriproxyfen.
+Some natural oils — such as neem or essential-oil blends — offer moderate control but are often better as supplements, not stand-alone solutions.

 How much do you spend on your pet per year?

-pH balance and mild surfactants.
-Dog skin is more alkaline than ours, so a formula with balanced dog pH and gentle cleansers avoids stripping essential oils.
+Consider pH balance and mild surfactants: Dog skin is more alkaline than ours, so a formula with balanced dog pH and gentle cleansers avoids stripping essential oils.

 Top flea and tick shampoos worth considering